grafana/redshift-datasource/docs/sources/template-variables.md

 ## Create a query variable

-Query variables populate their options by running a SQL query against your Redshift data source.
+Query variables populate their options by running an SQL query against your Redshift data source.
 Any value returned from a Redshift table can be used as a variable.
 The variable query editor provides the same SQL editor, resource selectors, and macro support as the regular query editor.

 To create a query variable: